Curriculum

 Effects & Plugins – Part I

-Understanding compression, EQ, and foundational processing decisions in spoken-word contexts.
+Understanding compression, EQ, and processing decisions in spoken-word contexts.

 Effects & Plugins – Part II